BojamaV/XL86/README.md

 cd XL86

 # cmds/run
-python3 shell.py (This is the compiler XL86)
+python3 shell.py (This is the compiler for XL86)

 python3 help.py (Instructions/Guide for XL86)